NadaCode/es6-import-test/README.md

 ## Motivation

-I'm tired oh spending months of my time trying to understand and fix all webpack errors.
+I'm tired of spending months of my time trying to understand and fix all webpack errors.
 I do not like when there is a very complex system of build tools that is extremely hard to understand.
 I also do not like extra bloat and I want my code to use native browser calls to test real es6+ performance instead of polyfill/transpiled performance.

 ## Project